tandem-project/TANDEM-project/TANDEM Edge/TANDEM Support Services/IoT Data Analytics/README.md

 The directories of Grafana, Eclipse-Mqtt, InfluxDB and Temperature & Humidity App contains all the deployment, services and volume files that are mandatory for the installation of an Iot Data Analytics PaaS Service.
-If we want to deploy manually the IoT Data and Analytics Workflow (without pi-edge) we have to execute :
+If we want to deploy manually the IoT Data and Analytics Workflow (without pi-edge) we have to execute:

 kubectl apply -f Eclipse-Mqtt/*